hughrun/ephemetoot/README.md

 * they have certain visibility; or
 * they are individually listed to be kept

+As of version 2, `ephemetoot` can be used for multiple accounts.
+If you have several 'alts', this can be useful.
+If you don't have your own server, your friend can now add you to their `ephemetoot` config and it will take care of your old potentially embarrassing toots as well as theirs.
+However, note [the warning below](#obtain-an-access-token).

 # Setup

 ## Install Python 3